supremebeing7/hours_of_happiness/README.md

 # Hours of Happiness

-[-] As a user, I want to sign in so that I can interact with the site.
+[-] *DONE* As a user, I want to sign in so that I can interact with the site.

 [-] As a user, I want to add a food/drink establishment to the site so that I can add its happy hour info.